Bridgeport lawyer joins Michael Jackson legal team

-Koskoff is a principal of the law firm Koskoff, Koskoff and Bieder in Bridgeport and has practiced law in Connecticut for more than 30 years.
-The firm, which additionally has offices in Danbury and New Haven, has specialized in malpractice cases and typically gets much of its work from other law firms.
+Koskoff is a principal of the law firm Koskoff, Koskoff and Bieder and has practiced law in Connecticut for more than 30 years.
+The firm, which additionally has offices in Bridgeport and New Haven, has specialized in malpractice cases and typically gets much of its work from other law firms.

 A spokesperson for Koskoff said he was not able to comment on his role in the Jackson case.